ZEROFAIL/zrpc_smoke_test/README.md

 These clients will open streams that return the all the vertices and edges in the database.
-Since edges are constantly being created by the `create` service, we can slow the streams down a bit using a short sleep, and they will continuously stream graph elements as they are created.
+Since edges are constantly being created by the `create` service, we can slow the streams down a bit using a short sleep to prioritize this traffic, and while the `streaming` workers continuously stream graph elements as they are created.

 ## Multi-Broker Example